jorrit-de-vries/unity-cloud-build-webhook-for-hockeyapp/README.md

 In the log file you can find both the headers and the body of the event, which can be used to test your setup.
 See `ucb-webhook-test.php.template` for a simple posting mechanism.
-Don't forget to remove the test file once your done.
+Don't forget to remove the test file once you're done.

 Notes
 -----